Aqua Training Bag®

 Filling the bag

-Tip: Always ensure the bag is at room temperature before filling.
-A cold bag will resist expansion making it more difficult to fill with water.
+A cold bag will seriously resist expansion making it more difficult to fill with water.

-- Turn off the water supply once the level of the water reaches the fill hole.
-Note: A bag does not have to be completely filled.
+Turn off the water supply once the level of the water reaches the fill hole.
+NB: A bag does not have to be completely filled.
 A full bag will have a firmer feel when struck.
-If you prefer the bag to have less firmness then try a three-quarter fill .
+If you prefer the bag to have less firmness then try a three-quarter fill.